Listen to a sample

-Chapter One of The Starlit Prince
+Chapter 1 of The Starlit Prince

 Snaking through the crowded ballroom, dodging masked faces as they turned toward me, I couldn’t help but regret my choice to dress up like a bright red macaw.
 Wearing the costume had seemed like a good idea six months ago when I’d ordered the dress, when the only thing at stake for the evening was who I would dance with.